 Before ramps are created, make sure that the heights for what they are referencing are already set correctly.

 For example, if the ramp is going to be between two rooms on the same floor where there is a change in the floor height, make sure that these values are set prior to creating the ramp.
 The same is true of making sure that the terrain and deck are set correctly for outdoor ramps.

 Ramps are drawn going UP, so they should be drawn from the lower of the two things that they connect, such as from the lower floor height, or from the terrain up to the deck.

-By default, ramps are drawn at a 1:12 slope to a maximum height of 30" (760 mm).
+By default, ramps are drawn at a 1:12 slope.

 - Using the Select Objects tool, click on the ramp to select it.